junyanxu/Python-Heston-Option-Pricer/readme.md

 ### Installation
 The pricing module is implemented in C++ so it has faster computation speed than directly implementing in Python.
 To begin with you need to install GNU Scientific Library in your PC.
 After download latest [GSL](http://ftp://ftp.gnu.org/gnu/gsl/), extract the .tar.gz or .zip into a directory.
 Now we start to install this C++ library

-* cd to the directory, type following command into terminal
+* cd to the Python-Heston-Option-Pricer directory, type following command into terminal
 ```
 ./configure
 ```